danielneu/amazon-payments-advanced-doc/customization.rst

 Design customization
 ====================

+.. _customization-frontend-templates:

 Frontend templates
 ------------------

-If you are using a custom design theme and would like to adjust appearance of **Pay with Amazon** templates please complete following steps (all paths are relative to the Magento root folder):
+If you are using a custom design theme and would like to adjust the appearance of **Pay with Amazon** templates, please complete the following steps (all paths are relative to the Magento root folder):

-.. warning:: Never edit default template or skin files directly as they can be (and surely will be) overwritten when upgrading this extension to a newer version.
+.. warning:: Never edit the default template or skin files directly as they can be (and surely will be) overwritten when upgrading this extension to a newer version.
 Edit their copies only as described below.

 * Create folders: